StanislavBerezin/C-operating-programming/README.md

 USe case sceanrio: You migh want to populate an array with a loop and calulate the sum at the end.
 The solution could be to do praggma omp paralel for the whole thing and pragma omp for, for the loop.

+# Process synchronization (5)
+Lecture 5

+When all threads doing different jobs, sometimes its wise to synchronise it.

+Processes, can be done done cocurrently as we know.
+If something is accessed at the same time that might cause a problem.
+Need to maintain the mechanism of accessability.

+Critical section problem - when sharing the same data. ```#pragma omp critical``` Solutions
+- Mutual Exclusion - if thread enters, then no other process can do it.
+- Progress - if there is a thread waiting to enter, and the data is free, then it can enter, no process should be waiting indefinetely
+- Bondering Waiting - a limit on how long a process can wait to enter the section.

+Two approaches depending on kernel
+1) Pre-emptive - lets each processes to access data and after a certain period of time swaps to another process.
+2)Non pre-emptive - Process itself determines when it finishes the execution.

+Peterson's solution
+Two processes

+Mutex locks (simplest)
+OS deisgners build it to solve critical section.Enables u the critical section to protect it.
+Requires busy waiting and lock before spinlock.
+It has a state of LOCK(acquire()) and UNLOCKED(release())

+Semaphore
+It doesnt require busy waiting, (wait() and signal()).
+Less complicated, S- integer variable.
+U need to signal when it becomes ready
+There is a waiting queue for your threads.

+Deadlock and startvation

+- Deadlock - Sometimes u can face a situation when all threads are waiting and no threads accesses data.

+- Starvation - process is not removed from semaphore queue

+Classical problems of Sync

+- Bounded Buffer problem - when we might lose some bits of buffer (Semaphore)

+- Readers and Writers - accessing data at the same time (Semiphore)

+- Dining Philosophers(might have dead lock)(Monitors)
+Monitors, one process can be active in a monitor time (not powerul to have sync)